Treatment Success Rates

 - Dataset #2 – Scientific data published in a 2015 medical textbook

-Repeat Surgeries Without CPA Therapy
+Repeat Surgeries without CPA Therapy

-Repeat surgery within 30 days: According to U.S. government statistics, 11-15% of patients who undergo bowel obstruction surgery are readmitted to the hospital within 30 days after their surgery.
-Some of these repeat surgeries are due to infection from bowel contents that leaked into the body cavity during the first surgery.
+Repeat surgery within 30 days: According to U.S. government statistics, 18% of patients who undergo bowel obstruction surgery are readmitted to the hospital within 30 days after their surgery.
+Some of these repeat surgeries are due to infection from bowel contents that leaked into the abdominal cavity during the first surgery.
 Set free in a warm, dark, moist environment, the escaped bacteria can grow quickly, creating an internal infection that requires immediate repeat surgery, with antibiotics administered directly to the surgical site.

 Repeat surgery within two years: Abdominal surgery is the primary cause of small bowel obstruction.
 Based on medical literature, the expected rate of repeat surgery after SBO surgery is 30% without therapy; repeat surgeries generally start within the first two years.

-Repeat Surgeries With CPA Therapy
+Repeat Surgeries with CPA Therapy

 Dataset #1 – Initial Data